 We arrived at New Smyrna Beach just after lunch, still with no gauge to measure depth in the anchorage.
 I then presented Don with my “lead line,” and led him to the bow as Kati steered very slowly into the anchorage, Don swung the lead and counted the knots disappearing under the surface.
 When we were in two fathoms I let go fifty feet of chain and let Britannia drift astern.
 At this point I showed Don how I always anchored for a nights stay.
 After running out about 50 feet of chain I attached our second anchor to the chain and heaved that over as well.
 We then ran out another fifty feet to be well and truly moored for the night.
 I told him it was my practice to never, ever lie to one anchor at night, and my system has never failed.

 Even as the sun set it was very hot below decks so I decided to start the generator to run our twin AC units.
 It fired first time, but then after a few minutes it stopped.
 I suspected another clog up of mud in the filter or lines so I tried to unscrew the plastic filter bowl on the seacock, that wouldn't move.
 Don said, “let me have a go,” and put so much leverage on the filter it snapped the 1” inch seacock clean off the through-hull, with an associated gush of water!
 Don received a face full and a soaking, but he had the presence of mind to press his hand over the hole and partly stop the flow that had already activated the automatic bilge pump.
 I rummaged though my wooden plugs box and found a suitable size that Don shoved into the through-hull and stopped the influx.
 A few taps with a hammer to seal the plug and the emergency was over, but it still left me with a dry mouth.
-Kati put the kettle on while I wedged a length of wood over the plug to stop it popping out and I never touched it again until we were back in our home marina.
+Kati put the kettle on, while I wedged a length of wood over the plug to stop it popping out and I never touched it again until we were back in our home marina.
 It was actually the first time in forty plus years of boating that I have ever used these special tapered wooden plugs, but I didn't tell our guests that.
 I was just glad to have the plugs handy, “Happens all the time,” says I. I also made a mental note to fasten a plug on every sea-cock when we got back, that would have saved precious minutes trying to find the correct size.

-Four for dinner.Don has had a wealth of experience with diesel engines and I was pleased to find he didn't mind getting his hands dirty either.
+Four for dinner.Don has had a wealth of experience with diesel engines, and I was pleased to find he didn't mind getting his hands dirty either.
 We re-routed the generator inlet pipe to another sea-cock and the genny started again, but then stopped once more.
 Clearly, it was not only a clogged filter or pipe and we diagnosed a faulty electric fuel pump.
 I therefore needed to go ashore to find one in a auto supply store somewhere, since I knew the pump was the same as used on car engines.

 There was a lot of dinghy traffic in the anchorage, so I hailed one who looked like he might be heading ashore and he offered me a lift.
 Not only that, but he ran me to the nearby auto parts store in his car, where I bought a fuel pump for $56.
 After doing his own shopping my good Samaritan took me back to Britannia, then with a wave continued to his own boat.
 Our guests were pleased to learn that it was easier to thumb a lift on the water than on land, and boating people tend to help each other very readily.

 Don and I installed the new pump and the generator ran continuously after than, enabling the AC to be on until the air cooled for the night.
-I did get up a couple of times in the night to inspect the sea-cock but all seemed dry.
+I did get up a couple of times in the night to inspect the sea-cock, but all seemed dry.

 The wind had shifted south easterly so we could only set a tight jib as we motor sailed back the way we had come.
 This time though an horrendous rain storm hit us but that was thankfully short, but it gave our guests an opportunity to test their new foul weather gear.
 Half way home the engine water temperature gauge failed and I had to throttle back a little for fear of overheating.
 I concluded we had another electrical fault, but I kept an eye on the motor just in case.

 We arrived back at our berth late in the evening and I fully expected to get stuck in the same mud like when we left.
 As I edged Britannia into her berth she bottomed but a quick burst on our trusty “Perky” pushed her through.
 I attributed this to having used up a good load of the water we had taken on amounting to a slight reduction in draft.
 Later the forward toilet refused to flush and I diagnosed a faulty circuit board.
-My reasoning for buying two electric toilets the same was now born out, because I carried a spare circuit board to both toilets and soon had it working again.
+My reasoning for buying two electric toilets the same make was now confirmed, because I carried a spare circuit board to both toilets, and soon had it working again.

-Don and Renae said they were delighted with their first experience of yachting notwithstanding that things had not gone so swimmingly.
-It had given them an insight into all the things that can happen on a complicated cruising boat and for which they needed to be prepared.
+Don and Renae said they were delighted with their first experience of yachting, notwithstanding that things had not gone so swimmingly.
+It had given them an insight into all the things that can happen on a complicated cruising boat, and for which they needed to be prepared.
 They said it had not put them off their dream one bit, to which Kati and I just looked at each other and shrugged.
 Some people advertise sundown cruises, perhaps we could advertise “breakdown cruises.”

 After seeing Don and Renae off to the airport in an Uber we stayed on board for the night Then, unbelievable as it may sound, during the night our aft cabin AC broke down and was later diagnosed as a faulty compressor and burned out relay.
 Boats, who’d ‘av ‘em?